-Join Kevin Skoglund for an in-depth discussion in this video Regulating access privileges, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Regulating access privileges, part of Programming Foundations: Web Security.

 - [Voiceover] Good security means…managing your access privileges well.…There are few concepts that can help.…First, remember the principle of "least privilege."…Give users access to the tools they need to do their job,…and nothing more.…Second, you wanna be organized.…If' you're disorganized, you can't be sure…who has access to what resources.…It's easy for privileges to get set too high,…or to be forgotten about completely.…You also wanna make it easy for privileges…to be revoked.…This is important when roles change,…or when people leave your organization.…